NCAS-CMS/um-training/practicals/source/getting-setup.rst

   puma$ ~um/um-training/mosrs-setup

 Log out of PUMA and back in again (you will get a warning about not being able to find ``~/.ssh/ssh-setup`` this can be ignored and will be resolved in the next step).
-You should be prompted for your Met Office Science Repository Service password.
+You should first be prompted for your **Met Office Science Repository Service password**.
+Enter your password.
+Then you will be prompted for **Username for 'u' - 'https://code.metoffice.gov.uk/rosie/u'** .
+Enter your MOSRS username.

+..
 A new window should then pop up (it may be hidden behind other windows) for ``Rosie`` asking for **Username for 'u' - 'https://code.metoffice.gov.uk/rosie/u'** .
 Enter your MOSRS username again.

 .. note:: The cached password is configured to expire after 12 hours.
 Simply run the command ``mosrs-cache-password`` to re-cache it if this happens.
 Also if you know you won't need access to the repositories during a login session then just press return when asked for your MOSRS password.